-First defined from works from Matisse and Andre Derain in a 1905 exhibition, the two had been inspired by the Post-Impressionist work of Van Gogh, Gaugin, and Cezanne, and the Neo-Impressionism of Seurat, Cross, and Signac.
-They began to attempt the re-imagining of pictorial space, pushing much further into alternative applications of paint and choices of colour then the Impressionists, their work was spontaneous; representing the world in undisguised brushstrokes and paint applied direct from the tube, in vibrant, non-naturalistic flat places of colours.
+First defined from works from Matisse and Andre Derain in a 1905 exhibition, the two had been inspired by the post-impressionist work of Van Gogh, Gaugin, and Cezanne, and the Neo-Impressionism of Seurat, Cross, and Signac.
+They began to attempt the re-imagining of pictorial space, pushing much further into alternative applications of paint and choices of colour then the impressionists.
+Fauvist work was spontaneous; representing the world in undisguised brushstrokes and paint applied direct from the tube, in vibrant, non-naturalistic flat places of colours.

-Another crucial name in this process which is often overlooked, was the teacher Gustave Moreau; a professor at the Ecole des Beaux-Arts that taught Matisse, Marquet, Manguin, Rouault, and Camoin, constantly encouraging them to be open minded, original, and bold, emphasising his belief in the expressive power of pure colours.
+Another crucial name in this process which is often overlooked, was the teacher Gustave Moreau; a professor at the Ecole des Beaux-Arts that taught Matisse, Marquet, Manguin, Rouault, and Camoin.
+He encouraged them to be open minded, original, and bold, emphasising his belief in the expressive power of pure colours.
 As Matisse himself said;

 “He did not set us on the right roads, but off the roads. “